Bright and shiny highlighting purple hues.

 Dark dense sweet concentrated aromas, with typical varietal Cabernet Sauvignon characters like cedar pencil shavings, freshly cut grass and an abundance of fresh blue fruits, also beautiful aromas of violets.
 Attractive savoury dried herbs notes are also evident.

 The palate is thick, juicy and luscious.
 This wine has finesse and elegance; on the mid palate the wine expands; displaying floral blackcurrant notes and rich dark chocolate flavours There are some lovely savoury chewy tannins and all very well integrated with the French oak.
 The after palate is long and dry with a hint of mocha which lingers for some time.
 A sensational wine, and as always the Dalwhinnie Cabernets age beautifully.

-Grapes were picked at optimum ripeness ie. 13.0 – 14.0 Baume over two passes.
-The grapes were crushed, de-stemmed.
-Inoculated and fermented in small open fermenters.
-Temperature is controlled at around 26 degrees C. After an 8 day ferment there is a further 2 weeks of skin contact after the alcoholic fermentation.
-The wine is then pressed out in a large pneumatic press.
-The next stage is settling the wine in a stainless steel tank then pumping into French oak barriques for 18 months oak maturation.
-The wine is filtered and bottled in November the following year.
+Grapes were picked at optimum ripeness ie 13.0–14.0 Baume over two passes.
+The grapes were crushed, de-stemmed, inoculated and fermented in small open fermenters.
+Temperature was controlled at around 26 degrees C. After an eight-day ferment there was a further two weeks of skin contact after the alcoholic fermentation.
+The wine was then pressed out in a large pneumatic press.
+The next stage was settling the wine in a stainless steel tank then pumping into French oak barriques for 18 months oak maturation.
+The wine was filtered and bottled in November the following year.

 - pH: 3.58